IWonderWhatThisAPIDoes/aili/README.md

 The stylesheets are loosely based on [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
 They are intentionally similar in some syntactic constructs, which may help introduce a user who is familiar with CSS, but they also differ in many aspects.
+See the [stylesheet authors' manual](./doc/stylesheets.md) for more information.

 ![The Aili pipeline.
 A state graph is generated that follows the structure of the debuggee's source.
 A stylesheet then converts it into an XML-like format that describes what the visuals should look like.](./assets/pipeline.png)